kdf-workshop/kdf23/_pages/organizers.md

 <h3>Sameena Shah</h3>
 <strong>Managing Director, J.P.
 Morgan AI Research</strong><br>
 Sameena is a managing director at J.P.
 Morgan AI Research.
-Previously, Sameena was Managing Director, Head of Data Science at S\&P Global Ratings where she led the firm’s strategy and development for Augmented Intelligence.
+Previously, Sameena was Managing Director, Head of Data Science at S&P Global Ratings where she led the firm’s strategy and development for Augmented Intelligence.
 Prior to that, Sameena worked at Thomson Reuters for seven years.
 Sameena has a PhD in Distributed Machine Learning and a Masters in Computer Science from IIT Delhi.
 She is the winner of the top PhD in the country award, Cloudera top AI/ML application award, and several best paper awards and recognitions.
 She has contributed more than 60 publications and 30 patents.
 She was the invited speakers at IJCAI 2021 and KDD 2022.
 She organized several workshops in AAAI, KDD, ICML, etc.

 <h3>Xiaodan Zhu</h3>